hujhax/austin-improv-wiki/Troupes/The Oxymorons.md

+---
+description: "Long-running San Antonio-based improv troupe that has included a number..."
+---
 **The Oxymorons** is a long-running San Antonio-based improv troupe that has included a number of Austin improvisers, including [[Performers/Chuy Zarate|Chuy Zarate]].
 [[Category/Troupes|Category:Troupes]]